ELEM ED 317 Teaching Social Studies Preschool - 8

 Goals of the Course

-This course is your introduction to the teaching of social studies within the elementary and middle school (grades kindergarten through eight) classrooms.
-We will first explore what the social studies curriculum content and teaching methods often are at this level, the state and national standards for social studies, and relevant research and criticisms directed at this area of the curriculum.
-Then we will address how we can improve the curriculum and teaching methods of social studies.
-We will explore strategies and materials to transform the content with engaging, relevant, and representative knowledge through a multicultural, socially responsible approach.
-We will investigate strategies and materials to assist elementary and middle school students in understanding and addressing current social problems.
-We will experience, analyze, and evaluate teaching methods which promote creativity, critical understanding, and problem solving as students learn about the world past and present.
-We will also inquire into the integration of reading, language arts, and fine arts with social studies so as to address the many ways children and adolescents learn and to broaden and deepen our understanding of the content.
+This course is your introduction to the teaching of social studies within the elementary and middle school (grades kindergarten through eight) classrooms while also meeting the Ten Wisconsin Educator Standards.
+We will first explore the purpose of social studies education, state and national standards for social studies, and recommended practices for social studies education.
+Then we will address how we can improve the curriculum and teaching methods of social studies by making the curriculum multicultural and considering the benefits and drawbacks of constructivist learning theories.
+We will experience, analyze, and evaluate recommended social studies teaching practices which promote inquiry, critical understanding, and problem solving among students with special needs, English learners, and “regular” students as they learn about the world past and present.
+We will also inquire into the integration of reading, language arts, mathematics, science, and music with social studies so as to address the many ways children and adolescents learn and to broaden and deepen our understanding of the content.
 We will explore different assessment strategies which allow children and adolescents with a variety of talents and abilities to express what they have learned.
-Finally, you will develop units of study which you will teach in your clinical classrooms in which you apply what you have learned about substantive content, diverse teaching methods, and different assessment techniques explored in class.
+Finally, you will develop units of study which you will teach in your clinical classrooms in which you apply what you have learned about substantive content and differentiated teaching methods and assessment techniques explored in class.

 Textbooks of the Course